yetanotherco/aligned-layer/docs/0_internal/5_b_3_propose_remove_whitelist.md

-# Propose the Transaction for Whitelisting Operators using Multisig
+# Propose the Transaction for Removing Operators using Multisig

-If you want to Whitelist Operators, you can propose the whitelist operator transaction using the multisig wallet.
+If you want to Removing Operators, you can propose the remove operator transaction using the multisig wallet.

 ## Prerequisites

 - You need to have deployed the contracts following the [Deploy Contracts Guide](./2_deploy_contracts.md).

-## Propose transaction for Whitelist Operators
+## Propose transaction for Removing Operators

-To propose the whitelist transaction you can follow the steps below:
+To propose a remove operator from whitelist transaction you can follow the steps below:

 1. Go to [Safe](https://app.safe.global/home)